brendanwbrady/gradient-studio/README.md

 **Undo/redo** is ⌘Z / ⇧⌘Z across every control, including palette loads and image sampling.
 Panel open/closed state is excluded, so undo never moves the interface.

+**Zoom** is on the preview only — buttons bottom right, or `+` / `-` / `0`.
+Drag to
+pan once past 100%.
+It is a view of the artwork rather than a property of it, so it never enters the state, the history or the export.

 ---

 ## Deploys